 She is very proud of PEN and South African PEN’s record and recent campaigns around free expression in South Africa.

-‘It was part of a, we were part of a sustained and collected action of people with a lot of activism, there was people with more specialist organisations like us doing the kind of talking and writing stuff around it, interestingly that bill has not passed.
+‘It was part of a sustained and collected action of people with a lot of activism, there were people with more specialist organisations like us doing the kind of talking and writing stuff around it.’

 ‘It’s through that collective action and its through what we did, and it’s a collaboration between PEN America, PEN South Africa and PEN International.’

-Yet she knows only too well that with speech comes responsibility, as Timothy Garton Ash calls it, ‘robust stability’.
+Yet she knows only too well that with speech comes responsibility.

 She said: ‘What is harm?
 Yes, you have the right to free expression, how does one measure insult and hurt, within that?
 What is the purpose of it?’